kollerma/git-submodule-tools/README.md

   breaks afterwards and has to be restarted.
 * The scripts were tested for git version 1.7.3.4 but not for any other version.
+* The scripts do not report errors to STDERR but just to STDOUT.

 Author
 ------